Skip to main content

 The Pepys Restoration Project

-2024 marks the 300th anniversary of the Pepys Library arriving at Magdalene.
+2024 marked the 300th anniversary of the Pepys Library arriving at Magdalene.

-This year is focussed on raising funds to completely renovate and repurpose the unique Grade I listed Pepys Building.
-We are working to carefully restore the structure of the building.
+The College has focused on raising funds to completely renovate and repurpose the unique Grade I listed Pepys Building since 2024.
+Work is now underway to carefully restore the structure of the building.
 When complete there will be a new roof, new wiring, new heating, and a new lift to make the world-renowned Pepys Library accessible to all.

 Pepys Restoration Project Public Entrance